Introduction and Inspirations

 Type: num

-For the sake of simplicity, Bleach has only one type to represent numbers: the num type.
+In favor of simplicity, Bleach has only one type to represent numbers: the num

 Usually, mature and popular programming languages have lots of syntax for numbers (binary, hexadecimal, octal, scientific notation, etc).

-Since Bleach's purpose is to be a programming language , we'll settle for basic integer and decimal literals, like the ones shown below:
+Since Bleach's purpose is to be an educational programming language, it has support for just basic integer and decimal literals, like the ones shown below:

 2.71828